-Yeast single gene deletion transcriptome data.
-Growth-rate adjusted microarray expression values derived from limma modeling by Kemmeren et al.2 were used as input data.
+Yeast single-gene deletion transcriptome data.
+Growth-rate adjusted microarray expression values derived from limma modeling by Kemmeren et al.3. were used as input data.
 All 1484 single-gene deletion strains from this dataset were used for subsequent dimensionality reduction.

-UMAP dimensionality reduction and clustering.
-We used Monocle3 (v2.99.3) to perform Uniform Manifold Approximation and Projection (UMAP)6 to project singlegene deletion strains into two dimensions and performed Louvain clustering22 using default parameters (except, reduceDimension: reduction_method=UMAP, metric=cosine, n_neighbors=10, min_dist = 0.05; clusterCells: method=louvain, res=1e-4, k=3).
-Expression values from all 6170 yeast genes were given as input to Principal Component Analysis (PCA).
+Dimensionality reduction and clustering.
+To project single-gene deletion strains into two dimensions we performed dimensionality reduction with the UMAP algorithm6 using the wrapper function in Monocle 3 (v2.99.3)9 to project single-gene deletion strains into two dimensions and subsequently used Louvain clustering25 on strains in 2D UMAP space using default parameters (except, reduce-Dimension: reduction_method = UMAP, metric = cosine, n_neighbors = 10, min_dist = 0.05; clusterCells: method = louvain, res = 1e-4, k = 3).
+Prior to dimensionality reduction, expression values from all 6170 yeast genes were given as input to Principal Component Analysis (PCA) using the Monocle 3 wrapper function "preprocess_cds".
 The top 100 principal components were then used as input to UMAP for generating 2D projections of the data.
-For subclustering, main clusters 1 - 10 were each individually processed using top 25 principal components in the subset data as input to UMAP dimensionality reduction and Louvain clustering.
+For subclustering, main clusters 1-10 were each individually processed using top 25 principal components in the subset data as input to UMAP dimensionality reduction and Louvain clustering (resolution = 1e-4).